SBit-Project/sbit.dev/docs/Smart-Contract/Raw-SRC20-Transaction-implementation-guide.md

 ### Sbit's SRC20 standard

 Sbit's SRC20 standard is virtually identical to Ethereum's ERC20 standard.
-A SRC20 token contract in SBit typically would use the same template solidity contract as an ERC20 token.
-The only major exception being that SBit's SRC20 tokens typically use 8 decimal points instead of 18 in Ethereum.
+A SRC20 token contract in  typically would use the same template solidity contract as an ERC20 token.
+The only major exception being that 's SRC20 tokens typically use 8 decimal points instead of 18 in Ethereum.

 ### Calldata for SRC20 calls